I’m calling this category “Suspense,” but it’s sort of an unfair catch all to mystery, legal thriller, psychological suspense, etc.

 Any well-written book based in DC has my vote.
 The Street Lawyer is a realistic depiction of transitioning from corporate to grassroots.
 It’s the first John Grisham book I picked up, and over 90% of his books I’ve read since are equally phenomenal.
 Every time I pick it up is like the first time I have ever read it.
 It’s legal intrigue with a healthy dose of reality of the poverty that exists in the backyard of the nation’s capitol.

 An excellent read.
 It’s a small-town scrutiny of the highly charged issue of racism.
 I think Grisham tries to shoot for the same lesson in other books, but this one hits the mark dead center.
+If you like small town southern drama, you’ll want to pick this one up.
+It’s a sad book, but a compelling read.

 The movie is good.
 Mario Puzzo’s book is ten times better.
 If you can get your hands on the multivoice audio recording, it’s great!
 It’s A Game of Thrones, Italian mob style.